MauroAbidalCarrer/webserv/project_documentation_ressources/how_to_process_a_request.md

 # How to process a request

 ### Receive the request
 > This is the best solution I found that respects ALL the constrians of the subject:
-> We need to parse the request as we receive it to know when we can stop calling recv.
+> Parse the request as we receive it to know when we can stop calling recv.
 > > According to the [RFC](https://www.rfc-editor.org/rfc/rfc7230#section-3.3.3) here is how to process the message:
 > > - Read from the socket until you encounter the ``\r\n\r\n`` sequence of bytes denoting the end of the header.
 > > - If the method of the request does not have a body(like ``GET``), we know we received the full request.
 > > - If a message is received with both a Transfer-Encoding and a Content-Length header field,
 such a message might indicate an attempt to perform request smuggling (Section 9.5) or response splitting (Section 9.4)
 and ought to be handled as an error (*400 Bad Request?*).
-> > - If a Transfer-Encoding header is present and has a value other than identity, read the message body in chunks until a 0-length chunk is read(see [RFC]()).
+> > - If a Transfer-Encoding header is present and has a value other than identity, read the message body in chunks until a 0-length chunk is read(see [RFC](https://www.rfc-editor.org/rfc/rfc2616#section-3.6.1)).
-> > - If a Content-Length header is present, read from the socket until the exact number of bytes specified have been read.
+> > - If a Content-Length header is present, read from the socket until the exact number of bytes specified have been read, if content length is too .
 > > - (*note sure we should implement this one*)If the Content-Type header indicates a multipart/... media type, read from the socket and parse the MIME data until the final terminating MIME boundary is reached.
 > > *Note: For every recv/read loops that gets terminated by reading a delimiter we should set a maximum amount of bytes from which we consider the request to be invalid.
 to prevent from looping for ever in case of a maliscious user agent that sends infinite amounts of data without any delimiter